SysKitTeam/docs-point/docs/storage-management/storage-reports.md

   * Cleaning up **everything but the last** X number of file versions
   * You can **set your values for X** through Settings > Storage Management, which you can quickly access by **clicking the Settings button in the top right corner of the tile**

-* **The Storage Trend chart** shows a graph that depicts your storage usage across time, with the ability to select your own time frame to view storage in the last:
+* **The Storage Trend chart** shows a graph that depicts your active storage, archived files and archived sites usage across time, with the ability to select your own time frame to view storage in the last:
   * 180 days
   * 1 year
   * 2 years